 The IEA’s Net Zero Emissions by 2050 Scenario (NZE) is a pathway for the global energy sector to achieve net zero CO2 emissions by 2050, while also achieving universal energy access by 2030 and major improvements in air quality.

-The transport sector will need to undergo a major transformation, including vastly improving efficiency and shifts from oil to electricity and other low-carbon fuels.Tracking Transport 2021 report
+The transport sector needs to undergo a major transformation, including vastly improving efficiency and shifts from oil to electricity and low-carbon fuels.Transport report

-Unprecedented efficiency improvements are required in buildings, addressing growing demand from cooling, heating and powered devices.Tracking Buildings 2021 report
+Unprecedented efficiency improvements are required in buildings, addressing growing demand from cooling, heating and powered devices.Buildings report

 The IEA's Tracking Clean Energy Progress (TCEP) assesses recent developments for 55 components of the energy system that are critical for clean energy transitions.
 The components assessed include sectors, subsectors, technologies, infrastructure and cross-cutting strategies.

 Progress is assessed against the Net Zero by 2050 Scenario trajectory for 2030.
 In the current edition, projections and estimates are based on research and modelling results derived from data and policy inputs gathered up to July 2022.
 Further updates will be available in the World Energy Outlook 2022, to be released in October 2022.

 Each component is assigned one of the following ‘traffic light’ ratings:

 - On track (green): if recent trends continue, in 2030 this area will comfortably be in line with the Net Zero by 2050 Scenario

 - More efforts needed (yellow): recent trends are positive and generally in the right direction to being in line by 2030 with the Net Zero by 2050 Scenario trajectory.
 However, progress needs to be faster, as a continuation of recent trends without any acceleration would still fall short of the Net Zero by 2050 Scenario trajectory.